 - Place a cutting board or large plate on top of the silicone mold and flip the cake over, allowing it to seperate from the mold.

-- While the cake is cooling, place the coconut cream in a small saucepan on medium high, once the water starts boiling, add the chocolate and IMMEDIATELY (or it will burn) place the head on low and continuously whisk until a chocolate sauce forms.
+- While the cake is cooling, place the coconut cream in a small saucepan on medium high heat.
+Once the cream starts boiling, add the chocolate and IMMEDIATELY (or it will burn) place the heat on low and continuously whisk until a chocolate sauce forms.
 Gently pour the chocolate over the cake.